dojo/docs/developer/design/builder.rst

     	releaseDir:"./acme-deploy",
     }

-Finally, both the config.js and profile must be provided to the building to get the desired effect
+Finally, both the config.js and profile must be provided to the build system to get the desired effect

 .. code-block :: text